kammas/aws-playground/Notes on AC SAP/Notes.md

 ##  Direct Connect Refresher - PART1 (13:12)
 ##  Direct Connect Refresher - PART2 (9:30)
 ##  Direct Connect Resilience (14:07)
+AWS Region, connected with multiple DX Locations (AWS-Datacenter) by redundant high speed connections<p>
+AWS Region <-> AWS DX Router and using a Cross Connect cable, <-> Customer or Provider DX Router <-> Customer Premises Router <p>
+For Resilience we need:
+2 AWS DX Routers in the DX Location <-> cross connect 2 Customer DX Routers <-> 2 Customer Premises Routers <p>
+(idealy 2 different DX Locations, 2 different Customer premises, 2 different Telco Provider cables)<p>
+even beter with 4 AWS DX Routers <-> 4 customer DX routers <-> 4 customer premises routers<p>
 ##  DX LAGS (5:44)
+Direct Connect **Link Aggregation Groups (LAG)** are a way to combine individual direct connects into a faster logical connection (e.g. merge 3x10Gbps to a 30GBps)<p>
+They improve managability and speed and are NOT designed for resilience.<p>
+They can help only on smaller cables such as cables<p>
+LAG == SPEED != RESILIENCE<p>
+Maximum 4 connections per LAG, all of the same speed, all terminate in same location<p>
+LAG has minimumLinks attribute, which define the minimum connections that should be active for the LAG to be considered as Active<p>
+e.g. Total links==4, minimumLinks==2, if  active links are 2-> LAG is Active, if active Links are 1-> LAG is not active<p>
 ##  Direct Connect Gateway, TGW and Transit VIFS (13:52)
+Direct Connect is a regional service, connecting Customer Premises to 1+ DX Locations Public VIF can access all AWS Public Regions
+Private VIFs can access VPCs in the same Region via VGW's (as default - there are workarounds)

+**Public VIF:**
+Router in on premises initially has 0.0.0.0/0 to use Public Internet Connectivity After Connecting On Prem to DX Location, and enabling BGP, Adress space for public spaces of AES for all regions is advertised via BGP => More specific routes are defined => The routing will prefer the Direct Connect => Higher performance than using Public Internet

+**Private VIF:**

 ##  [Refresher] Domain Name System (DNS) Fundamentals - PART1 (11:40)
 ##  [Refresher] Domain Name System (DNS) Fundamentals - PART2 (10:04)
 ##  [Refresher] Route53 (R53) Fundamentals (6:06)